10 Photos of What the Middle-Class American Dream Used to Look Like

 10. A Backyard for the Kids (and Maybe a Grill or Pool)

-Few things were as quintessentially American as throwing the backyard BBQ.
-Whether it was grilling burgers, playing catch, or installing a swing set or inflatable pool, these simple pleasures screamed peak suburban life and middle class success.
+Few things were as quintessentially American as throwing a backyard BBQ.
+Whether it was grilling burgers, playing catch, or installing a swing set or inflatable pool, these simple pleasures screamed peak suburban life and middle-class success.

 Craving more middle-class nostalgia?